t3knoid/homelab/domain_controller.md

 - **Purpose:** Enables non‑Windows applications and services to authenticate against Active Directory.
 - **Benefit:** Provides interoperability between AD and LDAP‑aware applications, ensuring seamless integration across heterogeneous environments.

-To understand how LDAP is actually implemented — from binding with a service account to testing connectivity and filtering — continue on to the **[LDAP Authentication](ldap_authentication.md)** page.
+To understand how LDAP is actually implemented — from binding with a service account to testing connectivity and filtering — continue on to the **[LDAP](ldap.md)** page.

 ---